 - A Growth Mindset, based on the work of Dr Carol Dweck, to cultivate the understanding that accomplishment and success are built more by effort, persistence, curiosity, help-seeking, overcoming failure and working to master new skills, than by natural talent or ability.

-- Skills for mental fitness, including learning and practising mindful awareness, building and maintaining positive relationship with others, managing thoughts and emotions effectively, and recovering from the tough things in life.
+- Skills for mental fitness, including learning and practising mindful awareness, managing thoughts and emotions effectively, and recovering from the tough things in life.

 - An optimistic approach to life, through reflections on the good things in life, celebrating them and taking active steps to cultivate a positive future.